gagan12334/Ripple/README.md

 # Ripple
-A interpreted language with simple syntax.
+An interpreted language with interesting and intuitive syntax.